CelestialBoon/celestialboon.github.io/docs/README.md

 ## Where are these quotes from?

 All quotes without attribution come from the [Wingmakers Materials](//wingmakers.com).
 It is a large collection of philosophical, narrative, and lyrical texts, along with audio and sound multimedia, designed to expand the consciousness of the inquirer and student.

+## How is this site made?

+Just github-hosted [docsify](https://docsify.js.org/) plus some CSS tinkering, very painless and straightforward.
+I thank Vega of [Opinionated Guides](https://opguides.info/posts/howimakeopguides/) for the tip, and the layout inspiration.